DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 export default Layout;
 ```

-### Show wallet balance
+### Build the Header Component

-In the header component, we will display the logo, connect wallet button and wallet balance.
+In the **Header** component, we will display the logo, connect wallet button and wallet balance.

 ```jsx
 //components/Header.tsx